AndrosDe/ploerr/README.md

       - <a href="https://ploerr.s3.eu-central-1.amazonaws.com/readme/wireframes/ploerr-checkout-success.png">Checkout Success Page</a><br>
     </details>

-    During the development, the profile and product pages became overcrowed with information and features.
+    During the development, the profile and product pages became overcrowded with information and features.
     Therefore these pages were changed and split up into:
     - Products and Product Details
     - Profile and Profile-Settings